Bachelor of Arts (BA)

 Many students combine a BA with another degree.
 Because a number of courses can be credited to both degrees, it is possible for able students to complete two three-year degrees in four to five years.

-The Faculty also offers conjoint Bachelor of Arts/Bachelor of Teaching and Bachelor of Arts/Bachelor of Teaching (Early Childhood Education)* degrees.
+The Faculty also offers a conjoint Bachelor of Arts/Bachelor of Teaching degree.

 Part A of the BA Schedule includes all the non-starred majors listed in the table below as well as the other BA subjects (not majors) below.

-*Majors listed under the BA Statute, but administered by other faculties.
+*Majors listed under the BA Statute, but taught by other faculties and units.

 |Other BA subjects (not majors)|